Skip to Content

 45. Bia Hoi

 Bia hoi means “fresh (or gas) beer”, and refers to a type of Vietnamese draft beer often marketed as the “cheapest beer in the world”.
-It has a relatively low alcohol content of around 3% and costs anywhere between VND 3,000-7,000 a glass.
-At today’s exchange rate, that’s just 13-30 US cents!
+It has a relatively low alcohol content of around 3% and costs less than a US dollar.

 Brewed daily and without preservatives, freshly made batches are delivered in steel barrels (without any branding) and typically consumed that same evening.